Generalized hyperbolicity for diffeomorphisms of Banach spaces: Main results

-One of the important results in hyperbolic theory of dynamical systems is~\textit{shadowing lemma} \cite{Anosov, Bowen}, which states that in a neighborhood of a hyperbolic set dynamical system satisfies the shadowing property.
-Let us recall the notion of shadowing property.
+One of the important results in the hyperbolic theory of dynamical systems is the shadowing lemma \cite{Anosov, Bowen}, which states that in a neighborhood of a hyperbolic set a dynamical system satisfies the shadowing property.
+Recall the notion of shadowing property.
+For an interval